 Differential input signals up to the chosen full-scale level will be digitized to 8 bits.
 Signal excursions beyond the full-scale range will be clipped at the output.
 These large signal excursions will also activate the OR output for the time that the signal is out of range.
-See Out Of Range (OR) Indication.
+See 2.2.2 Out Of Range (OR) Indication.

 One extra feature of the V{BG} pin is that it can be used to raise the common mode voltage level of the LVDS outputs.
-The output offset voltage (V{OS}) is typically 800 mV when the V{BG} pin is used as an output or left unconnected.
-To raise the LVDS offset voltage to a typical value of 1175 mV the V{BG} pin can be connected directly to the supply rails.
+The output offset voltage (V{OS}) is at its nominal value when the V{BG} pin is used as an output or left unconnected.
+To raise the LVDS offset voltage, the V{BG} pin can be connected directly to the supply rails.